UbiquityRobotics/learn/doing_more/lidar_navigation.md

 There are 6 floating point values in the lidar_translation definition.
 First 3 are X,Y,Z translation in meters from our 'base_link' or a spot in space located directly between the centers of our two large main drive wheels.
 Z is not too critical so standoff height is not important because the lidar only generates data in the 2D X-Y plane.
 The next 3 values are rotational values in radians around the X,Y,Z axis.
 If you must rotate the lidar about Z then note that the 6th value is the rotation about the Z axis (straight up).
 If you must rotate the lidar about X or Y ... you are on your own, it can be confusing.

-# ROS Configuration And Prerequisites To Run These demo launch files
+## ROS Configuration And Prerequisites

-Unless we later install these on our images at this time, late 2020, these installs are required.
+Unless we later install these on our images at this time, late 2020, these installs may be required.
+These do no harm if they are already installed.
+Your robot must be able to see the web to do these updates.

     sudo apt update
     sudo apt install ros-kinetic-navigation